 9. The Winner’s Curse (The Winner’s Trilogy)

-It is a unique fantasy series that doesn’t have magic in it!
-Also, it’s so focused on the political aspects and the power dynamics that are going on within this book that it makes it so interesting, like Michael Vey.
-The story follows a young girl (Kestrel) from a kingdom that has taken over this other one.
-So it’s Valeria has taken over Heron, and she’s a ballerina.
-So she’s the daughter of the most influential general of the Valerian Army.
-She has a high status, but she also has a lot of limitations.
-As a girl in high society, she has to choose to become a soldier or get married.
+So it’s Valeria who has taken over Heron, and she’s a ballerina.
+She’s the daughter of the most influential general in the Valerian Army.
+She has a high status, but she also has many limitations.
+As a girl in high society, she must become a soldier or get married.

 Kestrel is more strategic and thinks she could be good with battle strategy, but she’s not allowed to do that.
-The book opens up with Kestrel, the main character going to this auction for slaves from her aunt.
-She goes to this auction and experiences.
-This thing is called the Winner’s curse.
-It’s where you pay a lot more for something than you originally intended.
+The book opens with the main character, Kestrel, going to an auction for slaves from her aunt.
+She goes to this auction and experiences it.
+This is called the Winner’s Curse.
+It’s when you pay more for something than you originally intended.

-Then that thing is worth it because the auction drives the price up.
+Then, that thing is worth it because the auction drives the price up.
 That is a metaphor for the entire book because she wins the slave, but he is secretly a spy for the Haran people.
-They’re trying to take down the evil orient occupying army and get rid of the general.
+They’re trying to take down the evil Orient-occupying army and eliminate the general.

-It is a book that takes something that might be slightly problematic with the whole slave’s thing but does it tastefully.
+This book takes something slightly problematic- the whole slave thing- but does it tastefully.
 Some power dynamics flip because Kestrel doesn’t know what she’s getting into.
-Also, it has cool romance in it as well.
-Overall, the series has three books, and it expands as the conflict grows and takes the story to different locations in the world.
+Also, it has a cool romance.
+Overall, the series has three books, expanding as the conflict grows and taking the story to different locations worldwide.

 Author: Marie Rutkoski